Why Is My Tongue Yellow & Do I Need to See a Doctor?

 Another cause of yellow tongue is black hairy tongue syndrome, which typically makes it look like you are growing black “hair” on the back of your tongue.
 This is because the papillae cells build on each other instead of shedding off as they are supposed to.
 This condition can also cause the tongue to look brown or yellow.

 Sometimes, yellow tongue can be an indicator of a more serious condition that needs to be addressed medically.
+These are some of the conditions that could cause your tongue to change color:

 Symptoms of Yellow Tongue